vueform/plugin-mask/README.md

 </template>
 ```

-More info and examples can be found on our [official documentation](https://vueform.com/reference/text-element#option-mask).
+More info and examples can be found at the [official documentation](https://vueform.com/reference/text-element#option-mask).

 ## License